dekoza/mtgpl/SCG.rst

 :mtgtip:`Dragonstorm<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/b/4b9aa594-39e6-4824-aed9-75d1a301ac51.jpg?1562528558|https://scryfall.com/card/scg/90/dragonstorm?utm_source=api>`
-   Search your library for a Dragon permanent card and put it onto the battlefield.
-Then shuffle your library.
+   Search your library for a Dragon permanent card, put it onto the battlefield, then shuffle.

    Storm (When you cast this spell, copy it for each spell cast before it this turn.)